 Although not a performer herself, Claire lives in a house with two singer/guitarists so is surrounded by music all the time!
 She is passionate about the arts and has seen first hand the importance of performance opportunities for all artists but especially for young musicians.

 Claire initiated the creation of Guernsey Street Festival LBG because, having been involved in the scheduling of 2019’s Town Carnival, she could see the huge void that would be left should the event not take place in the future.
 Guernsey Street Festival LBG aims to continue the fantastic work that was previously carried out by The Town Centre Partnership with their Town Carnivals and also to open up the events to all forms of the Arts.
-She hopes that you will support their first Festival (24th July - 7th August 2021) and asks that you keep your fingers crossed for some beautiful weather.
+She hopes that you will support their second Festival (23rd July - 6th August 2022) and asks that you keep your fingers crossed for some beautiful weather.

 Jack retired after being responsible for organizing the Town Carnival for 16 years and is very keen on supporting the new organizing committee for the Guernsey Street Festival.
 Raising money for the event has been a constant challenge over the years but has contributed to its success and it is essential to build a strong financial foundation if plans for an expanded event are to be achieved in the future.